onealj/libcloud/docs/development.rst

 Development
 ===========

-This page describes Libcloud development process and contains general guidelines and information on how to contribute to the project.
+This page describes the Libcloud development process and contains general guidelines and information on how to contribute to the project.

 Contributing